+Year 12 course

+Skills in Working Scientifically

+Main Topics covered:

-- Advanced Mechanics
+Advanced Mechanics

-- Electromagnetism
+Electromagnetism

-- The Nature of Light
+The Nature of Light

-- From the Universe to the Atom
+From the Universe to the Atom

-Depth Studies: Year 11 and Year 12 - What are Depth Studies?
+tudies: Year 11 and Year 12 - What are Depth Studies?

 A depth study is any type of investigation/activity that a student completes individually or collaboratively that allows the further development of one or more concepts found within or inspired by the syllabus.
 It may be one investigation/activity or a series of investigations/activities chosen from any module as teachers deem appropriate for the cohort.